sergioabz/mid_project/README.md

 ## *Motivation*

 I am myself a traveler and an immigrant interested in the inflows and outflows of people from one place to the other.
 I found always fascinating the stories behind people, and how they got to their destination.
-I expect to clarify some interrogants that I have had for the last few years exploring and cleaning this OECD (Organization for Co-operation and Development) data bases.
+I expect to clarify some interrogants that I have had for the last few years exploring and cleaning these OECD (Organization for Co-operation and Development) data bases.

 ## *Dataset*
 The datasets used for this project are  "MIG_NUP_RATES_GENDER_28092023210223162.csv", "MIG_NUP_RATES_GENDER_28092023210223162.csv", "MIG_28092023210139302.csv" , found on https://stats.oecd.org/Index.aspx# theme: Demography and Population.